 The program is designed for undergraduates in good standing who are beyond their first year in the College.
 While the program stipulates no minimum grade-point average, an applicant’s transcript should demonstrate that they are a serious student who will make the most of this opportunity.
 Because the civilization sequence is taught in English, there is no language prerequisite, although students are encouraged to take Italian on campus before the program begins.

-To discuss the Bernard J. DelGiorno Civilization Program in Rome and the possibility of participating in it, please contact Elana Kranz.
+To discuss the Bernard J. DelGiorno Civilization Program in Rome and the possibility of participating, please contact Kylie Poulin.